 - Keep Formatting will preserve as many formatting elements as possible from the original text.
 Design elements such as background colors, custom fonts, embedded links, and more will be left in their original format.

 - Remove Formatting will provide a simplified version of the text that is more closely aligned with Blackboard’s default fonts and styles.
 This option is recommended to maintain a consistent look and feel in your course’s written content.
 Keep in mind that any formatting that is handled by basic HTML, such as bold, italics, underline, and strikethrough, will be preserved if this option is selected.

-Alternatively, an image can be added by placing the cursor anywhere within the content editor’s textbox, then selecting the Add Content (+) icon.
+To insert an image, place the cursor anywhere within the content editor’s textbox, then select the Add Content (+) icon: